nicoestrada/scarlet/README.md

 ## Scarlet-CLI

-### A cli app for SaaS founders
+### A Stripe CLI App for SaaS founders

-The purpose of this was to build a useful tool for my SaaS without having to login to the Stripe dashboard to view basic info like mrr, if a customer exists.
+The purpose of this was to build a useful tool for my SaaS without having to login to the Stripe dashboard to view basic info like mrr or if a customer exists when replying to tickets.
 Having to verify in the webapp takes too much time.

 Current subcommands are `mrr` and `customers`